svaksha/Julia.jl/Resources.md

 ----

 # JUPYTER NOTEBOOKS
++ [SSAI](https://github.com/simonbyrne/SSAI) :: Jupyter notebooks introducing you to scientific programming with Julia.
 + [Invitation to Julia](https://github.com/dpsanders/invitation_to_julia) :: A scientific computing introductory workshop on Julia at JuliaCon 2015.
 + [Fractals](http://nbviewer.ipython.org/url/beowulf.csail.mit.edu/18.337/fractals.ipynb) in Julia.
 + [Hands_on_julia](https://github.com/dpsanders/hands_on_julia/) :: A 2-day Julia workshop material , as Jupyter notebooks, for scientists by @dpsanders in Paris.